AnnaBartnik/Geog418_FinalProject_Tutorial_AnnaB/README.md

 ## Kriging
 Kriging is a geostatistical interpolation method that generates predictions for unmeasured locations based on spatial autocorrelation.
-It incorporates both distance and the degree of variation between points, making it a robust method for analyzing climate data.
+Unlike simpler methods like Inverse Distance Weighting (IDW), Kriging incorporates a statistical model of spatial relationships, represented through a semivariogram.
+The semivariogram describes how the variance between values changes with distance, allowing the method to account for both the strength and range of spatial dependencies.
+This makes Kriging especially effective in capturing complex spatial patterns, such as those found in climate data.

+Kriging is considered a global interpolation technique because it uses all available data to make predictions, rather than relying solely on nearby points.
+The results are exact at measured points and provide an optimal prediction for unmeasured locations under the assumptions of the model.

+The key steps in Kriging include:

+* Fitting a semivariogram to model spatial dependence in the data.
+* Using the semivariogram parameters (nugget, sill, and range) for interpolation.
+* Applying the fitted model to predict values over a regular grid.
+Clipping the predicted surface to a relevant spatial boundary, such as the outline of British Columbia (BC) in this study.
 In this section, we will:

 1. Fit a variogram to model spatial dependence in the data.
 2. Use the fitted variogram for Kriging interpolation.
 3. Clip the results to the boundary of British Columbia for spatial relevance.

-### Variogram Fitting
+### Semivariogram Fitting
-To perform Kriging, we first need to fit a variogram, which models how spatial correlation changes with distance.
-Here, we use a spherical model, which is commonly applied to climate data.
+To perform Kriging, we first need to fit a semivariogram, which models how spatial correlation changes with distance.
+Variograms model how similar points are based on their distance apart.
+They’re essential for Kriging because they guide how predictions are made.

+What are the different models?

+* Spherical Model: Best for data with moderate spatial continuity.
+It shows an increasing correlation with distance until it levels off at the “range.”
+Commonly used for environmental data.
+* Exponential Model: Works well when correlation drops off sharply at short distances, ideal for abrupt changes.
+* Gaussian Model: Suitable for smooth transitions in correlation, often for datasets where even distant points maintain some relationship.
+How do we fit the semivariogram?

+Use the observed semivariance in the data to fit each model.
+We’ll test all three models and compare their fit to choose the best one.
 \newpage
 ```{r onto kriging Variogram Fitting, echo = FALSE, message = FALSE, warning = FALSE, results = "hide"}